Tips for Planning a Wedding in the New Year

 Book the Right Venue

-Now that you have the finances in order, you can find the right venue for your ceremony and reception.
+Now that you have the finances in order, you can find the right venue for your wedding ceremony and reception.
 You might already have one in mind that has special meaning to you and your partner or a dream place you have always pictured getting married.
 Or, maybe you have no idea where to begin!
 Regardless of your situation, research is important.

 Do the Research